hardy369/qubit_mapping/README.md

 To run the code :
-Install qiskit and its environment using the IBM documentation :https://docs.quantum.ibm.com/guides/install-qiskit also make sure you have python intsalled on your computer. run the  python files.
+Install qiskit and its environment using the IBM documentation :https://docs.quantum.ibm.com/guides/install-qiskit also make sure you have python installed on your computer. run the  python files.

 gd: This file contains the code for interaction graph from the quantum circuit and obtaining centers of interaction and coupling graphs.